21 Bucket List Must Do’s In 2021 at Lake Tahoe

 Sometimes you get in a rut or a routine that’s focused on getting up, doing what you need, and that’s it.
 One of the handiest ways to get out of that funk is by creating a bucket list.
 It forces you to think “What adventurous things do I want to do that are a bit different than the normal doldrums?”
-With a new year in front of us, we think it’s the PERFECT time to talk about the 21 Bucket List Must Do’s in Lake Tahoe you need to do this year as part of your own bucket list… in no particular order.
+With a new year in front of us, we think it’s the PERFECT time to talk about the 21 Lake Tahoe Bucket List Must Do’s you need to do this year as part of your own bucket list… in no particular order.

 While most destinations talk a big game that they’re the most beautiful place to cross country ski, Tahoe South backs it up.
 As winter arrives, Camp Richardson provides visitors an opportunity to schuss their way right on the shores of Lake Tahoe.
 And if that isn’t enough, you also have the most prominent peak in the basin reaching thousands of feet high looking down upon you.
 How many places provide those kinds of views in winter?
 Only Tahoe.
 To learn more about Camp Rich and other options, visit our cross-country skiing page.